Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 Moving beyond operational databases, the course introduced data warehousing as the foundation for business intelligence and analytics.
 Unlike transactional databases optimized for day-to-day operations (OLTP), data warehouses are designed for analytical queries (OLAP) that aggregate historical data across multiple dimensions.

 The star schema emerged as the central design pattern for data warehouses.
 In this architecture, a central fact table contains quantitative measures (like sales amounts or incident counts) surrounded by dimension tables that provide descriptive context (like time, location, or product categories).
-This denormalized structure sacrifices storage efficiency for query performance—critical when analysts need to aggregate millions of records.
+This denormalized structure sacrifices storage efficiency for query performance, critical when analysts need to aggregate millions of records.

 I learned to distinguish between different types of facts:
 - **Additive facts** can be summed across all dimensions (e.g., sales revenue)
-- **Semi-additive facts** can only be summed across certain dimensions (e.g., account balances—you can sum across customers but not across time)
+- **Semi-additive facts** can only be summed across certain dimensions (e.g., account balances, you can sum across customers but not across time)
 - **Non-additive facts** cannot be meaningfully summed (e.g., ratios, percentages)

-The concept of **factless fact tables** was particularly interesting—tables that record events without numeric measures, such as tracking which products were promoted on which dates.
+The concept of **factless fact tables** was particularly interesting, tables that record events without numeric measures, such as tracking which products were promoted on which dates.
 These tables answer questions about what *happened* rather than *how much*.

 Assignment 3 challenged me to implement a star schema using the Star Schema Benchmark (SSB), creating dimension tables for dates, customers, suppliers, and parts, connected to a central lineorder fact table.
 This hands-on experience reinforced how proper dimensional modeling enables the complex analytical queries that drive business decisions.

 The **ETL (Extract, Transform, Load)** process that populates data warehouses presented its own challenges.
-Data from multiple source systems must be cleaned, standardized, and transformed before loading—a process that can account for 70-80% of a data warehousing project's effort.
+Data from multiple source systems must be cleaned, standardized, and transformed before loading, a process that can account for 70-80% of a data warehousing project's effort.

 ---